 Because Facebook is no longer integrated with your iOS Settings, you also need to allow FB camera access.
 To give Facebook permission to use your camera for things like Facebook Live, open your FB app and select the Live Option.

-Return to Facebook and again select Live.
-It asks you for permission to use your Mic, tap Allow.
+- Return to Facebook and again select Live.
+If it asks you for permission to use your Mic, tap OK or Allow

 What About Facebook Integration with Siri?